Nintendo Labo: In other games

 Following the release of Nintendo Labo, select software titles have received free updates giving them compatibility with certain Toy-Con.
 A free update to Mario Kart 8 Deluxe in June 2018 allowed players to use the motorbike Toy-Con from the Variety Kit, to control their racer in the game.
 In August 2018, Nintendo announced that the car steering wheel Toy-Con from the upcoming Vehicle Kit will also be compatible with Mario Kart 8 Deluxe.
 Nintendo updated The Legend of Zelda: Breath of the Wild and Super Mario Odyssey in April 2019 to support VR game modes through the VR Kit; the former allows for the entire game to be played with the headset, while the latter includes an exclusive mode for VR gameplay.
 A limited VR mode for Super Smash Bros.
 Ultimate where players can view battles via the headset was released the following month.
 The Nintendo Switch version of Captain Toad: Treasure Tracker received an update on July 30, 2019, that added a VR mode allowing the user to play four levels and get a 360° view of the course selection screen while using the Toy-Con VR Goggles.
+In February 2026, it was reported that Virtual Boy games played through the Nintendo Classics service would also compatible with the Labo VR Kit.
+While Nintendo stated that the headset was not officially supported, hands-on testing has found that the Labo headset is compatible with the Virtual Boy games.
+Similarly, the official headset accessories released for Nintendo Classics will also work with Labo VR compatible games.

 Numerous games from third-party developers utilize the Toy-Cons' functions.
 After unveiling a tech demo in April 2018, in August 2018, Rayark announced that it would add a mode to its piano-based rhythm game Deemo in October 2018 to support the piano Toy-Con on selected songs, as the first third-party title to offer integration with one.
 In January 2019, it was announced that Gree's Fishing Star: World Tour would support the Toy-Con Fishing Rod in an issue of the Famitsu magazine.
 Baltoro Games' Moto Rush GT was released on April 19, 2019 with support for the Toy Con Motorbike.
 Puchikon 4 SmileBASIC released on May 23, 2019, in Japan with support for the Toy-Con Piano, House, Fishing Rod, Motorbike, and Robot kits that could be used in games made in the program.
 On May 27, 2019, Spice and Wolf VR was announced to utilize Toy-Con virtual reality due to the game's nature; it was released on September 5, 2019.
 Norain Games and Jandusoft's Neonwall was updated with Toy-Con virtual reality support in January 2020, amongst the first Western developers to utilize the feature.
 Codemasters and Feral Interactive's Grid Autosport added support for the Vehicle Kit in a July 30, 2020 update.
 Two Laid-Back Camp Virtual games released in 2021 included Labo VR support.